Climbo-Dev/climber/README.md

 # climber
-A R toolbox for data manipulation and visualization
+An R toolbox for data manipulation and visualization